larribas/dagger/README.md

 _Dagger_ is a Python library that allows you to:

 * Define sophisticated DAGs (direct acyclic graphs) using very straightforward Pythonic code.
-* Run those DAGs seamlessly in different runtimes or workflow orchestrators (such as Argo Workflows, Kubeflow Pipelines or Airflow)
+* Run those DAGs seamlessly in different runtimes or workflow orchestrators (such as Argo Workflows, Kubeflow Pipelines, and more).

-_Please check the Roadmap section below to understand what is supported and what is not at the moment_

 ## _Dagger_ in Action

 This section shows a couple of examples of what _Dagger_ is capable of.
-Our [official documentation](TODO) contains a breadth of tutorials, examples, recommendations and API references.
+Our [official documentation](https://dagger.readthedocs.io) contains a breadth of tutorials, examples, recommendations and API references.
 Make sure to check it out!

 ### Installing the library